umangburman/Dagger2-Android-Efficient-Approach/README.md

-# Login Example using Efficient Dagger2 Android - Android Injector
+# Login Example using Efficient Dagger2 - Android Injector

 This is a very simple **Login Example of Dagger2 - An Efficient Approach** in Android.
 It takes the input from the UI, uses Dagger2 and displays back on the UI efficiently.